-- Over the past eight quarters exploration and evaluation expenditures ranged from a high of \$552,902 in the third quarter of 2018 to a low of \$192,504 in the third quarter of 2017.
-The increase commencing in the third quarter of 2017 relates to the increased exploration activity in Peru.
-The significant increase in the last two quarters of 2018 relates to the initial costs of the airborne geophysics program. - Administrative expenses ranged from a low of \$120,911 in the first quarter of 2017 to a high of \$171,337 in the third quarter of 2018.
-Administrative expenses have fluctuated within the normal range of \$120,000 to \$140,000 per quarter and increased in the most recent three quarters to approximately \$170,000 due to steadily increasing operations in Peru and increased investor relations activities. - Share-based payment expense, which is a non-cash item, has ranged between a low of \$nil to a high of \$316,000 in the second quarter of 2018.
+- Over the past eight quarters exploration and evaluation expenditures ranged from a high of \$673,274 in the fourth quarter of 2018 to a low of \$234,013 in the first quarter of 2019.
+The increase commencing in the second quarter of 2018 relates to the increased exploration activity in Peru.
+The significant increase in the three quarters ending December 2018 relates to the cost of an airborne geophysical program conducted in Peru. - Administrative expenses ranged from a low of \$110,918 in the fourth quarter of 2018 to a high of \$215,056 in the first quarter of 2019.
+Administrative expenses have fluctuated within the normal range of \$120,000 to \$170,000 per quarter and vary quarter to quarter based on the timing of investor relations programs and management bonuses.
+Administrative expenses were lower in the fourth quarter of 2018 due to lower investor relations expenses and an reallocation of certain expenditures to exploration.

+• Share-based payment expense, which is a non-cash item, has ranged between a low of \$nil to a high of \$316,000 in the second quarter of 2018.
 The fluctuations result from the timing associated with the granting and vesting of stock options and the recording of the associated share-based payment expense estimated pursuant to the Black-Scholes valuation model.